aussiehash/Bitcoin-for-SBC/README.md

 # Examples

 	* Generating BIP38 paper wallets with bitaddress
-	* Initializing and restoring TREZOR
+	* Initializing and restoring TREZOR and KeepKey
 	* Initializing and restoring HW-1 / Ledger Nano
 	* Test restoring a BIP39 mnemonic on an airgapped machine
 	* Upgrading/Downgrading TREZOR firmware